Siblings (TV series)

 Siblings is a BBC Three sitcom starring Charlotte Ritchie and Tom Stourton in the lead roles.
 Written by Keith Akushie, the show piloted on 7 August 2014.
 A second series was commissioned by the BBC on 10 September 2014 before the first series had finished airing.
 The second series began broadcasting on 4 January 2016.

 The last episode of the second series aired on 8 February 2016.
 Following BBC Three's move into an online based channel, on 18 July 2016, it was announced that no third series would be made.

 Plot

-A sitcom following the lives of Hannah French and her younger brother Dan.
+A sitcom following the lives of Hannah French and her best friend, younger brother Dan.
 They are lazy, selfish, carefree twentysomethings who share a flat in London.
 They look to lead easy, fun lives and frequently cause chaos.

 Production

 Filming

 The show was filmed in and around West London, England.